andronescumihai/AI-Agentic-Business-Orchestrator/README.md

 ## 📖 Overview

-This project implements an **autonomous AI orchestrator** for a business built around appointments — modeled here as a dental clinic.
+This project implements an **autonomous AI orchestrator** for a business built around appointments, modeled here as a dental clinic.
 Instead of a single chatbot answering everything, the system is split into specialized agents (email/communication, booking, finance) coordinated by a **LangGraph** state machine, each backed by **Claude** (Anthropic API) for reasoning and **Supabase (Postgres)** for persistence.

-The core design principle: **AI decides, code verifies.** No critical action — like confirming an appointment slot — is ever taken purely on the model's word.
+The core design principle: **AI decides, code verifies.** No critical action, like confirming an appointment slot, is ever taken purely on the model's word.
 Every consequential write is validated against the database first.
 Where the model is uncertain, the system escalates to a human (the clinic owner) instead of guessing.